The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

-Based on the investigation, 31\% (13/42) of the directed greybox fuzzers follow the scheme of AFLGo by using the distance between the input and the target as the fitness metric.
-AFLGo \cite{bohme2017directed} instruments the source code at compile-time and calculates the distances to the target basic blocks by the number of edges in the call and control-flow graphs of the PUT.
-Then at run-time, it aggregates the distance values of each basic block exercised to compute an average value to evaluate the seed.
-It prioritizes seeds based on distance and gives preference to seeds that are closer to the target.
 Some follow-ups also update this scheme.
 TOFU's distance metric is defined as the number of correct branching decisions needed to reach the target \cite{wang2020tofu}.
 RDFuzz~\cite{ye2020rdfuzz} combines distance with execution frequency of basic blocks to prioritize seeds.
 UAFuzz \cite{nguyen2020binary} uses a distance metric of call chains leading to target functions that are more likely to include both allocation and free functions to detect complex behavioral use-after-free vulnerabilities.
-Different form using equal-weighted basic blocks in the traditional distance calculation, AFLChurn \cite{zhu2021regression} assigns numerical weight to a basic block based on how recently or how often it has been changed, WindRanger \cite{Du2022WindRanger} takes into account deviation basic blocks (i.e., basic blocks where the execution trace starts to deviate from the target sites) when calculating distance.
+Different from using equal-weighted basic blocks in the traditional distance calculation, AFLChurn \cite{zhu2021regression} assigns numerical weight to a basic block based on how recently or how often it has been changed, WindRanger \cite{Du2022WindRanger} takes into account deviation basic blocks (i.e., basic blocks where the execution trace starts to deviate from the target sites) when calculating distance.
 One drawback of the distance-based method is that it only focuses on the shortest distance, and thus longer options might be ignored when there is more than one path reaching the same target, leading to a discrepancy.
 An example of this problem is depicted in Section \ref{bias}.
 Another shortcoming is the considerable time cost when calculating the distance at the basic block level.
 On some target programs, users have reported that it can take many hours just to compute the distance file.
 For example, AFLGo spent nearly 2 hours compiling and instrumenting cxxfilt (Binutils) to generate the distance file, which is a non-negligible time cost.